cran/nanonext/README.md

 OpenCSW - refer to the ‘cmake’ website for the latest source file (requiring only a C compiler to build).*

+*Note for system ‘libmbedtls’ \>= 3.3.0: MBEDTLS_SSL_DTLS_CONNECTION_ID
+has been enabled by default, which is not compatible with NNG.
+The following lines in the source file ‘include/mbedtls/mbedtls_config.h’ need to be commented out prior to building the library: (i) \#define MBEDTLS_SSL_DTLS_CONNECTION_ID and (ii) \#define MBEDTLS_SSL_DTLS_CONNECTION_ID_COMPAT 0.*

 #### Windows

 For R \>= 4.2 using the ‘Rtools42’ or ‘Rtools43’ toolchains, ‘libnng’
-v1.6.0 (8e1836f) and ‘libmbedtls’ v3.2.1 will be automatically compiled
+v1.6.0 alpha (c5e9d8a) and ‘libmbedtls’ v3.4.0 will be automatically
-from the package sources during installation.
+compiled from the package sources during installation.

-For previous R versions, pre-compiled ‘libnng’ v1.6.0 (8e1836f) and ‘libmbedtls’ v3.2.1 libraries are downloaded and used for installation instead.
+For previous R versions, pre-compiled ‘libnng’ v1.6.0 alpha (c5e9d8a) and ‘libmbedtls’ v3.4.0 libraries are downloaded and used for installation instead.

 [« Back to ToC](#table-of-contents)